StatisticsNZ/demdata/README.md

 devtools::install_github("StatisticsNZ/demdata")
 ```

-The package has a MIT license.
-Copyright 2016 Statistics New Zealand.
+The package is Crown copyright (c) 2016, Statistics New Zealand on behalf of the New Zealand Government, and is licensed under a MIT License (see LICENSE file).